 (Note: Pregnancy and breastfeeding are not specific exclusion criteria.)

-Note: Participants may undergo this second randomisation at any point after being first randomised, provided they meet the above criteria, and thus may receive up to four study treatments (one each from Main randomisation parts A, B and D, plus one from the second randomisation).
+Note: Participants may undergo this second randomisation at any point after being first randomised, provided they meet the above criteria, and thus may receive up to two study treatments (one from Main randomisation part A plus one from the second randomisation).
 For some participants the second randomisation may be immediately after the first but for others it may occur a few hours or days later, if and when they deteriorate.

 The following information will be recorded (on the web-based form) by the attending clinician or delegate: